CADWRDeltaModeling/BayDeltaSCHISM/_sources/topics/files_and_directories.rst.txt

 ###################################################################

 New users often want to simply know an inventory of what files are required to get one basic model run going.
 This section provides that list.
-The section also addresses good practices for organizing a study that is reproducible, particularly one that spans several hypothetical alternatives.
+The section also describes practices for organizing a study that is reproducible, and spans several hypothetical alternatives.

 You will need to move data around.
 Users who are new to Linux or who are preprocessing on Windows and copying to Linux should check out the :ref:`linuxhints`, which covers several types of transfer